 I think it’s a wonderful thing.
 They want to do something on their own.
 My daughter and my son, and my son-in-law – This is a project for the three of them now.
 It’s right here in Industry City.
 It’s not far away.
-They rented it without seeing [it].
 They know the dimensions.
 They know where it’s gonna be, and they have some creative ideas.
-They want to do different things.
-There’s gonna be a place to eat, outside seating and some inside, not designated to us but for the building.
-There’s different kinds of restaurants and foods there.
+There’s gonna be a place to eat, outside seating and some inside.
 There’ll be an open kitchen, you’ll be able to see some stuff.
 I really can’t give you much details cause I don’t have them.
 I want this to be theirs.
 If they have any questions they know I’m there for them.
-But I think it’s good that they get their own fresh start and I think they’ll feel good about themselves that they didn’t just continue something, they expanded it.
+I think they’ll feel good about themselves that they didn’t just continue something, they expanded it.

 Well even the expansion of the store, the third store, that was Christine.
 She arranged the architect, she arranged the contractors.
 The other one before that I did, but the third one she did.

 I tell you I was the boss for 50 years.
 I mean the writing’s on the wall.
 This way they’re putting their effort into something that’s theirs with the full support of their mother and father, and their uncle.
 We’re both out now.
 I go in Tuesday, he goes in Wednesday now, just to keep the fingers in the pot.

 We have over 2000 items.
 See, like in the new place they’re gonna sell most of the stuff they can import directly.
 And they’re trying to bring in other, like olive oil.
 They’re bringing some high end olive oil from Lebanon.
 We have it at the store but the Millenials are different than the rest of us and they’re trying to appeal to them.